-34. \\\Must a school stay with CEP for four years, or can they stop earlier?
+36. Must a school stay with CEP for four years, or can they stop earlier?

 Schools may elect to stop CEP, and resume standard counting and claiming, at any time during the four-year cycle.
-LEAs that decide to stop CEP must work with their State agency: schools that are considering stopping CEP should consult with their State agency immediately so the State agency can provide technical assistance on transitioning back to standard counting and claiming.
+LEAs that decide to stop CEP must work with their State agency to establish a reasonable time frame for transitioning to another counting and claiming procedure.
+Schools that are considering stopping CEP should consult with their State agency immediately so the State agency can proactively provide technical assistance.